 Multi-Purpose Taxis (MPT) can carry all types of taxi passengers but are obliged by law to give priority to passengers in wheelchairs.

 Building positive client relationships

-Driving a Multi-Purpose Taxi (MPT) is not for everyone, as the job requires more of the driver than simply taking passengers from one place to another.
-To do it well, you must be prepared to give all due consideration to the special needs of your passengers.
+Driving MPT is not for everyone, as the job requires more of the driver than simply taking passengers from one place to another.
+To do it well, you must be prepared to give due consideration to the special needs of your passengers.

 More importantly, MPT drivers work hard to build repeat business with their clients.
 This demands strong customer service and interpersonal skills, in addition to some personal time spent canvassing the market for new business opportunities.

 The upside is that wheelchair passengers may become very loyal to their chosen on-demand transport service provider.